 - How are you going to market your site?

-These are just a few, in fact we have put together a complete Project Planner document that we encourage our clients to fill out.
-Please feel free to downloadand look it over.
+These are just a few, in fact, we have put together a complete Project Planner document that we encourage our clients to fill out.
+Please feel free to download and look it over.
 I cannot stress how much we find that this first initial step is important.
-The information gathered in this step will allow your project manager to devise an Information Architecture that the entire site build will be based upon.
+The information gathered in this step will allow your project manager to devise an Information Architecture that the entire site build will be based.

 A/B testing (or split testing)is a method used to test two different samples to track which one converts better.
-The idea is to never stop A/B testing as you want to try to always improve your site's conversions.
-A few thing to remember when split testing.
-Only change and test one thing at a time.. this is very important, otherwise you will not know what change is responsible for the results.
-Also we recommend making use of some of the excellent tools that are available to make your testing both easy and cost effective:
+The idea is to never stop A/B testing as you want to try to always improve your site’s conversions.
+A few things to remember when split testing.
+Only change and test one thing at a time.. this is very important, otherwise, you will not know what change is responsible for the results.
+Also, we recommend making use of some of the excellent tools that are available to make your testing both easy and cost-effective:

-- Google Website Optimizer - this tool come with Google Analytics and is free.
+- Google Marketing Platform – this tool comes with Google Analytics and is free.
 Which always brings a smile to our face :-).

-- Visual Website Optimizer - although not free this tool will not break the bank either.
-Very powerful software that tracks your goals and variances.
+- Visual Website Optimizer – although not free this tool will not break the bank either.
+A very powerful software that tracks your goals and variances.

-- Vertster, SiteSpect, Webtrends Optimize and Omniture’s Test&Target - tools for the big boys
+- SiteSpect – tool for the big boys

 Probably the most important thing you can do for your site is to test users to make sure you are doing the right thing.
-There are a number of excellent services that makes this a relatively easy test.
-Siverback - what type of monkeys would be if we did not give a shout out to the big boys on the block.
-Although it is a Mac only software, the price and the features make it a worthy candidate.
-Crazy Egg - this is more heat mapping but still useful Userfly - true user testing that tracks mouse movement Feedback Army - they allow you to submit questions about your site to be answered by users Five Second Test - shows your site or page to users for five seconds then asks questions about what they remember User Testing - probably the most traditional user testing of the bunch.. you can get video as someone actually uses your site Clicktale- really powerful software that I believe is the de-facto for user testing
+There are a number of excellent services that make this a relatively easy test.
+Crazy Egg – this is more heat mapping but still useful Userfly – true user testing that tracks mouse movement Five Second Test – shows your site or page to users for five seconds then asks questions about what they remember User Testing – probably the most traditional user testing of the bunch… you can get video as someone actually uses your site Contentsquare– really powerful software that I believe is the de-facto for user testing

 I really hope this helps you create an effective site that actually works for you and your business.
 If you need any help or just want a professional opinion please feel free to contact us or leave a comment on this post.